linusghanadan/phoenix_biodiversity/README.md

-## Geospatial Analysis of Biodiversity Loss in Phoenix
+## Geospatial Analysis of Biodiversity Loss

+### Context
+This project was completed for my Geospatial Analysis & Remote Sensing class, taken as part of my Master's program at UC Santa Barbara.
+Provided with data and questions, I carried out this analysis using appropriate geospatial analysis techniques.

-### Purpose
+### Summary of Analysis
-The purpose of this analysis is to better understand and visualize biodiversity in Phoenix and highlight areas where biodiversity is declining.
-Specifically, the final map will show a map of Phoenix displayed on grid-cells colored based on the area's 2020 Biodiversity Intactness Index (BII), which is a score from 0 to 1.
-In addition, areas where BII declined from greater than 0.75 in 2017 to less than 0.75 in 2020 will be highlighted in a seperate color.
+Fetched grid-cell data on Biodiversity Intactness Index (BII) scores from Microsoft data catalog.
+Clipped rasters of 2017 and 2020 BII scores with polygon shapefile of Phoenix subdivision.
+Created heatmap of 2020 BII scores in Phoenix, highlighting areas that had decreased below 0.75 threshold since 2017 study.

 ### Highlights of Analysis
 - Add basemap with Contextily